ApplySci/zapsScorer/README.md

 - Gemma-pro has thought hard about apps for scoring, and has several wise reservations about them.
 The more of those reservations we can address, the better the app will be.
+  - It has to be resilient to loss of server.
+  - It has to be nigh on impossible to cheat.
+  - It has to have some kind of verifiability for each player at the table.
+  - There has to be some way to check if the app, or communications with the server, have been tampered with.

 ## Files
 Many of the files in the repository are there just to make the build